 at any point tax- and penalty-free

 A second, less frequently used option is to withdraw funds from a Roth IRA to invest in real estate directly.
 However, this approach has many limitations when using a Backdoor Roth IRA vs. a standard Roth IRA.
-With a standard Roth IRA, individuals can withdraw their principal contributions at any point tax- and penalty-free (earnings must remain in the account until a person hits a certain age, otherwise those will be heavily taxed).
+With a standard Roth IRA, individuals can take out their principal contributions from a standard Roth IRA at any time without paying taxes or penalties (but they must keep their earnings in the account until they reach a certain age, or they will face heavy taxes).

-With a Backdoor Roth IRA, the funds converted from a traditional IRA, 401k or similar plan are considered “converted funds,” not contributions.
+A Backdoor Roth IRA considers funds moved from a traditional IRA, 401K, or a similar plan as “converted funds,” rather than contributions.
 Therefore, they must be held in the Roth IRA for at least five years before they can be withdrawn penalty-free.

 For investors with a long-term mindset, this second option might be viable.
-However, most investors will generally use the Backdoor Roth IRA process to transfer funds into an SDIRA that can be reinvested into alternative assets accordingly (and sooner than the latter option allows).
+However, most investors typically use the Backdoor Roth IRA process to transfer funds into an SDIRA so they can reinvest in alternative assets quickly, instead of waiting for the latter option to allow it.